-A Bright and Shiny smile is a wish for the young and old.
-Your own teeth may be a little dull looking.
-You have clean, healthy teeth but you wish they were several shades whiter.
-A confident smile expresses capability and a belief in oneself.
-A bright smile lights up a face.
-It makes a person look younger, with increased vitality.
+A Bright and Vibrant smile is a dental wish for both the young and the old.
+You have a clean, healthy smile but you may wish they were several shades whiter.
+A confident smile can expresses confidence and vitality.
+A bright smile can lights up a room.
+It makes a person look younger, with increased self esteem.
 If you have a beautiful smile, everything about you seems positive.
-You can have such a smile with the help of teeth whitening.
+You can have achieve such a smile with teeth whitening.

-Of all the cosmetic dentistry treatments offered by dentists, teeth whitening is by far the most popular.This is probably due to the lower cost of teeth whitening versus other cosmetic dentistry procedures.
-It is estimated that ten million Americans will spend $1.7 billion on teeth whitening products and services this year.
-Teeth whitening is the most common cosmetic dentistry service provided by dentists, and there are also a growing number of over-the-counter teeth whitening products to choose from.
-For those with little or no other dental problems, teeth whitening is one of the most successful cosmetic dentistry procedures that can be done.
-The results can be spectacular.
+Of all the cosmetic dentistry treatments offered by dentists, teeth whitening is by far the most popular due to its speed and cost.
+It is estimated that over 10 million Americans will spend almost $2 Billion dollars on teeth whitening products and services this year alone.
+Teeth whitening is the most common cosmetic dentistry service provided by dentists, and there are also an increasing number of over the counter teeth whitening toothpastes and strips to choose from.
+For those with little or no other dental issues, teeth whitening is one of the most successful cosmetic dentistry procedures that can be done.
+The results can be downright spectacular.
 Patients will see an increase in self esteem following a whitening procedure.
-Virtually everyone can have their natural teeth whitened no matter how dark they are.
-However, old fillings, whether old fashioned mercury-silver amalgams or more modern composites(tooth colored fillings), or porcelain do not whiten.
+Virtually everyone can have their natural teeth whitened no matter how dark they start with.
+However, old fillings, whether old fashioned mercury-silver amalgams or more modern tooth colored fillings, or porcelain will not whiten through teeth whitening.
 These older restorations would need to be replaced and updated to the new color of your teeth if you were to opt for teeth whitening.

 Types of Teeth Whitening